copsTvFan/cops-episode-guide/guide.md

 **Police Pullovers 4 Special Edition**

-- (Palm Beach County FL -- 12:48 AM Traffic Stop) Sheriff's Office District 3 Street Team -- Deputy Sean McMichael stops a vehicle for a vehicle code infraction.
+- (Palm Beach County, FL -- 12:48 AM Traffic Stop) Sheriff's Office District 3 Street Team -- Deputy Sean McMichael stops a vehicle for a vehicle code infraction.
 The driver gets upset when the deputy starts searching him.
 When the deputy asks him to slip his shoes off the man feints to the right and